Connic

 • Pre-built integration: Webhooks, queues, and APIs that just work

-This is the approach we've built Connic around: treat AI agent deployment as a platform problem, not an ML problem.
+That's the approach Connic is built around.
+Treat AI agent deployment as a platform problem, not an ML problem.

 What This Actually Looks Like

-Let's say you're building an e-commerce platform and want to add an intelligent support agent that can answer questions about orders, process refunds, and escalate complex issues.
+Say you're building an e-commerce platform and want to add a support agent that can answer order questions, process refunds, and escalate complex issues.

 Here's the entire agent configuration: